Marriage Requirements and Registration in Kuwait

 What is this right?

-• Both parties must give free consent to the marriage — forced marriages are not legally recognised.
+• Both parties must give free consent — forced marriages are not legally recognised.

-• The minimum marriage age is 15 for females and 17 for males, but a judge may grant exceptions.
+• The minimum marriage age is 15 for females and 17 for males, with judicial exceptions possible.

-• A marriage contract must be registered with the Ministry of Justice through an authorised marriage official (ma'zoun).
+• The marriage contract must be registered with the Ministry of Justice through an authorised ma'zoun (marriage official).

-• The bride is entitled to a mahr (dower) — an agreed payment from the groom that becomes her personal property.
+• The bride is entitled to a mahr (dower) — an agreed payment that becomes her personal property.

-• Kuwaiti men who wish to marry a non-Kuwaiti must obtain prior approval from the Ministry of Justice.
+• Kuwaiti men marrying a non-Kuwaiti must obtain prior approval from the Ministry of Justice — this can take weeks to process.

-• Marriages between a Muslim woman and a non-Muslim man are not permitted under Kuwaiti law.
+• Marriage between a Muslim woman and a non-Muslim man is not permitted under Kuwaiti law.

 When does it apply?